 Notices of Proposed Property Taxes

-The 2019 Notices of Proposed Property Taxes, also called the "Truth in Millage" (TRIM) Notices, will be mailed to property owners on August 16th, 2019.
-The formal deadline to file a petition with the Value Adjustment Board (VAB), printed on the TRIM Notice, is Tuesday, September 10th, 2019.
+The 2023 Notices of Proposed Property Taxes, also called the "Truth in Millage" (TRIM) Notices, are mailed to property owners on Friday, August 11th, 2023.
+The formal deadline to file a petition with the Value Adjustment Board (VAB), printed on the TRIM Notice, is Tuesday, September 5th, 2023.

 If you initiate an informal review of your property's value with the Property Appraiser's Office, your patience is appreciated.
 Appraisers will process review requests, and notify property owners of the outcome of informal reviews.
 Your property tax record is available online.
 Once TRIMs are mailed you can access your property’s current TRIM information online too.
 Please use our Property Search or Tangible Search to retrieve information for your specific property.